-I, Mr./Ms./Mrs.S/o / D/o Mr.,R/o do hereby solemnly affirm and declare that all information and particulars furnished here by me are true and correct to the best of my knowledge.
-I further declare that the food business conducted or proposed to be conducted by/through me conforms/shall conform to the Food Safety and Standards Act, Regulations/ Bye-laws enacted there under, and specifically to the Guidelines on Hygiene and Sanitary Practices provided under Schedule 4 of the Registration and Licensing Regulations published by the Food Safety and Standards Authority of India or any person authorized on its behalf from time to time.
+I, Mr./Ms./Mrs. S/o / D/o Mr. ,R/o do hereby solemnly affirm and declare that all information and particulars furnished here by me are true and correct to the best of my knowledge.
+I further declare that an information and particulars furnished here by the are true and correct to the conforms/shall conform to the Food Safety and Standards Act, Regulations/ Bye-laws enacted there under, and specifically to the Guidelines on Hygiene and Sanitary Practices provided under Schedule 4 of the Registration and Licensing Regulations published by the Food Safety and Standards Authority of India or any person authorized on its behalf from time to time.